twidi/streamdeckfs/README.md

 #### Option "text"

-It's the text to write.
+If defined, it's the text to write instead of reading if from the file content.
 New lines are replaced by spaces (except when wrapping is enabled).

-When setting the text, don't forget to consider the rules regarding the file names limitation: no `/` and length not longer than the max authorized on the operating system (256 characters on Linux).
+When setting the text using `text` in the file name, don't forget to consider the rules regarding the file names limitation: no `/` and length not longer than the max authorized on the operating system (256 characters on Linux).
 Plus, a last rule: the text cannot contain semi-colon as it is interpreted as the end of the text (because it's the configuration options separator)

 If you need to bypass these rules, see the `file` configuration option below.